Traveling to Amsterdam? After visiting 5 times, here are my top Amsterdam travel tips to make your trip hassle free.

 The Netherlands is one such country where the quality of tap water is regulated and is totally safe to drink it.
 It tastes good too.

 Buying bottled water all the time isn’t environmentally friendly.
-Moreover, a water bottle can cost around 2 euros and you can save some money by filling your bottle with tap water.
+Moreover, a water bottle can cost around 3 euros in a kiosk, and you can save some money by filling your bottle with tap water.
 Why waste money on bottled water AND increase your plastic waste when you can safely drink tap water?

 It isn’t just about being “cheap” but about being environmentally friendly.

 If you think bottled water is cleaner, let me tell you – it depends on how it is stored and transported.
 These bottles are made with plastic and if they’re kept in the sun by mistake for a long duration, the water is no longer safe.

 The tipping culture in most of Europe is very different than how it is in the USA.
 (Or even the UK – but hey, that’s a part of Europe).

 If you’re an American, then you’re probably used to tipping 10% of the bill amount.
 Living in Germany, I have realized that most of the people just leave 1-2 euros if they have a nice meal experience.
 The same is the case in Amsterdam too.

 As per my conversations with the locals in Amsterdam on multiple occasions, I have realized that they’re usually not leaving a tip and if they do, it is 1-2 euros.